-In order to fulfil the plans overall strategic vision, as defined in paragraph 3.2, and to meet Scottish Government targets relating to climate change and the reduction of greenhouse gases, any new development proposals should seek to minimise and mitigate against such effects by ensuring that they;
+In order to fulfil the plan's overall strategic vision, as defined in paragraph 3.2, and to meet Scottish Government targets relating to climate change and the reduction of greenhouse gases, any new development proposals should seek to minimise and mitigate against such effects by ensuring that they;

-- 1. are sustainably located; - 2. where appropriate involve the reuse of vacant and derelict land; - 3. utilise renewable energy sources; - 4. incorporate low and zero carbon energy generating technologies at an early design stage, and therefore reduce predicted carbon dioxide emissions in line with current building standards; - 5. avoid areas of medium to high flood risk; - 6. have no significant adverse impacts on the water and soils environment, air quality, biodiversity and blue/green networks and no adverse impact on the integrity of any Natura 2000 sites; - 7. include opportunities for active travel routes and provide for trips by public transport;

-8. include opportunities for the creation and enhancement of green infrastructure;
+- 1. are sustainably located; - 2. where appropriate involve the reuse of vacant and derelict land; - 3. utilise renewable energy sources; - 4. incorporate low and zero carbon energy generating technologies at an early design stage, and therefore reduce predicted carbon dioxide emissions in line with current building standards; - 5. avoid areas of medium to high flood risk; - 6. protect ecosystem services by ensuring no significant adverse impacts on the water and soil environment, air quality, biodiversity and blue/green networks, have no adverse effect on the integrity of any Natura 2000 sites and identify opportunities for enhancement of the natural heritage; - 7. include opportunities for active travel routes and provide for trips by public transport; - 8. include opportunities for the creation and enhancement of green infrastructure; - 9. include opportunities for the greening of vacant and derelict land; - 10. provide electric vehicle recharging infrastructure to encourage greater use of low carbon vehicles; - 11. minimise waste through the provision of appropriate recycling, storage and collection points within developments;

-- 9. include opportunities for the greening of vacant and derelict land; - 10. provide electric vehicle recharging infrastructure to encourage greater use of low carbon vehicles; - 11. minimise waste through the provision of appropriate recycling, storage and collection points within developments, and - 12. where appropriate, development proposals should ensure that they can be connected to heat networks, including district heating, which may be developed in the future.
+- 12. where appropriate, development proposals should ensure that they can be connected to heat networks, including district heating, which may be developed in the future; and - 13. avoid or minimise disturbance of carbon-rich soils and, where appropriate, include provision for restoration of damaged peatlands.